-Program (Choose one): EPP / STEP / CP
+Program (Choose one): EPP/SIEP/CP Student's Name:

 Term (Choose one): A B C Year: Date:

-Class (Choose one): Grammar Use / Integrated Skills Conversation / Idioms / Role Play
+Class (Choose one): Grammar Use / Integrated Skills Vocabulary / Idioms / Role Play

 Instructor's Name:

 One-on-one five minute meeting with your instructor.
-Set up development. goal(s) for class of or your personal English
+Set up goal(s) for class of or your personal English development.

-My Goals are
+My Goals/what I want to improve on are

 Student's signature:

 Instructor's recommendations are

 Instructor's signature: